cardstrategybharat.com

 Step 2: Establish the Second Sequence

-To make a valid declaration in Indian Rummy, you must arrange all 13 cards into valid sequences and sets, with the absolute requirement of at least one Pure Sequence (three or more consecutive cards of the same suit without any jokers).
-Without this pure sequence, any declaration is considered an "Invalid Show," resulting in the maximum penalty points (typically 80), regardless of your other combinations.
+To make a valid declaration in Indian Rummy, you must arrange all 13 cards into valid sequences and sets.
+The absolute requirement is having at least two sequences, one of which must be a Pure Sequence (three or more consecutive cards of the same suit without a Joker).

 Quick Reference: Valid vs. Invalid Combinations